ndaidong/stabilize.js/README.md

 This library stabilize.is provides just one function named "stabilize" that you can pass through it an object or array to get an immutable version returns.

+Because the returned object is regular object, so you can still use the built-in methods in Object.prototype as normal.

 ### Stabilize an object